 How long is the Annapurna Sanctuary Trek?

 The Annapurna Sanctuary Trek is a trekking adventure only of 10 days in total.
 However, if you wish you can shorten or lengthen the trekking journey as well.
 We are open to customizing our itinerary as per the client’s request.

 Thus, if you wish to finish the trek soon then we can complete two stops in one day instead of just one and shorten the trekking period.
-Likewise, if you wish to spend an additional day at ABC itself, Chhomrong village or Jhinu Danda then we can make that happen as well.
-This way we can add one or two days in the overall trekking itinerary so that you can admire the natural beauty and local culture wholeheartedly.
+Likewise, if you wish to spend an additional day at ABC itself, Chhomrong village, or Jhinu Danda then we can make that happen as well.
+This way we can add one or two days to the overall trekking itinerary so that you can admire the natural beauty and local culture wholeheartedly.

 What to pack for Annapurna Sanctuary Trek?

 - Windproof Hiking essentials (Pants, Jackets)

 - Mosquito repellent cream

 - Sun protection – sunglasses, sunhat